not all stone-coated tiles are the same created equal

 STONE CHIP AND COLOR CHANGE

-Other stone-coated tiles compromise by using painted stone chips that quickly fade or are soft enough to lose shape or pulverize.
+Different types of rock have varied properties.
+They should not only be hard and strong, but also UV-stable to ensure colors do not change under ultraviolet exposure.
+The stone chip can be coated using high-quality ceramic technology.
+Other stone-coated tiles compromise by using painted stone chips that quickly fade or soft enough to lose shape or pulverize.
 Today, the world's biggest companies have developed their own acrylic-based coating technology.
 The Intellectual Property of their acrylic coatings is a closely guarded secret because it is one of the key differences between products.
-Making a tile look good when it’s new is easy; clever technology keeps the tiles looking good for 30, 40, or 50+ years.
+It’s sometimes said that making a tile look good when it’s new is easy; clever technology keeps the tiles looking good for 30, 40, or 50+ years.

 MANUFACTURER'S TRACK RECORD AND QUALITY ASSURANCE